GripZViSx/aniyomi-extensions/README.md

 This is the old fork of aniyomi.
 I forked this and will not sync this so that you guys can add extensions anyway.

-Thanks to mystic-man's fork, I was able to get it here.
+Thanks to mystic-man-rhino's fork, I was able to get it here.

 # How to get extensions back ?